Poverty in the United States

-John Cleese remarked in the chapter on the United States about how in our history, there was always a frontier.
+John Cleese remarked in the chapter on the United States about how, in our history, there was always a frontier.
 In other words, if you were a failure in Virginia, you could pack your wagon and try again.
 Poverty was a personal failure.

 Our society has changed, but we still see poverty that way.
 I saw poverty that way growing up.
 Well, you had that baby when you couldn’t afford it.
 You are the problem.
 You took drugs, committed crimes, etc.

-When you read Linda Tirado’s book, you realize for most Americans now, a couple of bad issues, and you travel downward, as though you were forced to try and wrap your arms around a greased pole.
+When you read Linda Tirado’s book, you realize for most Americans now, a couple of unfortunate issues, and you travel downward, as though you were forced to try and wrap your arms around a greased pole.
 A lost job, illness, major car repair, etc. and you are now in trouble.

-By the way, I am in nowhere near the shape she is in, but can tell you, I lived better twenty years ago than now, through a variety of circumstances.
+By the way, I am in nowhere near the shape she is in but can tell you, I lived better twenty years ago than now, through a variety of circumstances.
 If I said “I am poor,” to Linda Tirado, she would probably laugh.

-Americans are still not sympathetic toward the poor because again, we still have the mindset, of “You must have done something to get your sorry self in this hole.”
+Americans are still not sympathetic toward the poor because, again, we still have the mindset of “You must have done something to get your sorry self in this hole.”
 Climbing out of said hole takes a lot of work, and hope there is not another setback.

 Another factor may be fear.
-“There, but for the grace of God, go I.” Americans have a need to see themselves as “middle class.”
+“There, but for the grace of God, go I.” Americans need to see themselves as “middle class.”
 You don’t need me to go over all the studies about that.

 People judge books by their covers.
 There is no escaping that.
 Expect if you are walking in certain places and not being well dressed to be judged.
-Expect to be humiliated, if you are poor in America.
+Expect to be humiliated if you are poor in America.

 How does this improve?

-Having schooling and upbringing be harder and dare I say it, more Spartan?
+Having schooling and upbringing be harder, and dare I say it, more Spartan?
 (I’ve developed an interest in Western Classics in my old age).
 Even the wealthy.
 What guarantee is there it will always be there?
-Volunteer at neighborhood center or homeless shelter.
+Volunteer at a neighborhood center or homeless shelter.
 You will be helping people, but sit down and learn how they survive.
 There is an ulterior motive to the charity.
-God forbid, you have a bad fall and end up on the streets.
+God forbid, you have a terrible fall and end up on the streets.
 You do want to have some survival skills and street smarts, especially as our societies become more urban.